hetzwaard/minish/README.md

 ### Mini UNIX Shell

-Minish is a small UNIX-like shell written in C. It implements a command-line interpreter with parsing, execution, environment variable management, redirections, pipes, heredocs, wildcard expansion, and robust signal/error handling.
-It focuses on clean modular architecture and safe memory management.
+Minish is a small shell written in C for the 42 curriculum (team project).
+It runs a prompt, parses what you type, and executes commands with pipes, redirections, variables, wildcards, and heredocs.
+The goal: learn how a shell really works while keeping the code readable and safe.

 ---
 ## Features
-- Command prompt with interactive loop and proper exit status propagation
+- Prompt loop with correct exit codes
-- Lexer + parser building an AST / execution tree
+- Lexer + parser building a simple execution tree
 - Builtins:
   - `echo` (with -n)
   - `cd` (relative / absolute / `~` / `-`)